Sum insured in health insurance: Meaning and importance

 The sum insured depends on the insured’s lifestyle.
 You are prone to lifestyle diseases if you have a hectic and sedentary life with no physical activity or do not follow a healthy diet.
 You must buy a health insurance policy that offers coverage for various lifestyle diseases.

-4. Family Medical History:
+4. Family medical history:

-If you have a family history of diabetes, blood pressure, or heart conditions, you should opt for a high sum insured.
+If you have a family history of diabetes, high blood pressure, or heart conditions, you should opt for a high sum insured.
 This will help you get enough coverage for the said illnesses.

-Should You Buy Health Insurance With Higher Sum Insured or Add Top-Up Policy?
+Should You Buy Health Insurance with Higher Sum Insured or Add Top-Up Policy?

 Both have their pros and cons.
 To help you make an informed choice, let me take you through both options: